Colonel LesLee Funderburk

 Dr. Funderburk's current position is that of Director, Graduate Program in Nutrition.
 She ensures that the program produces top quality military officers and Registered Dietitians, with a Master of Science degree in Nutrition.

 During first semester, Dr. Funderburk is the instructor for Protocol Development.
-Her research interests include weight management, performance nutrition and dining facility interventions.
+She is co-instructor for Nutrition and Aging and primary instructor for Force Health Protection in second semester.
+Her research interests include weight management, performance nutrition, and dining facility interventions.

 Funderburk L, Arsenault J. Prevalence of abnormal serum lipids among overweight and obese Soldiers.
 Mil Med 178, 10:1137, 2013.